Portrait of a Galaxy on FIRE: Is the $\alpha$-bimodality a natural consequence of inside-out disc growth in a hierarchical formation scenario?: Disc properties

 The panels of Fig.~\ref{fig:global_disc} show the number density of a sample of giants from Gaia DR3 cross-matched with APOGEE DR17, along with the number density and age distribution of disc stars, as identified by GMM, in the [Mg/Fe]-[Fe/H] plane at $z=0.0998$.
 The Gaia and APOGEE data preparation and selection criteria is described in App.~\ref{app:GaiaApogee}.
 It can be seen from this figure that the distribution of star particles in {\sc Romeo}, like in the Milky Way, is bimodal in [Mg/Fe].
 However, in the Milky Way, the $\alpha$-sequences are broader and more clearly separated along the [Mg/Fe] axis.
 In particular, in {\sc Romeo}, the difference in the peaks in the bimodal one-dimensional [Mg/Fe] distribution at different galactocentric distance is systematically lower than 0.1 dex, compared to at least 0.2 dex in the MW.
 This appears to be the case for all the FIRE-2 galaxies in~\cite{2025MNRAS.537.1571P} (see their Fig. A1), which likely points to limitations in the subgrid star formation model used in the simulation, such as the use of supernova metal yield prescriptions that do not account for metallicity dependence.
-Another striking difference compared to the Milky Way is the relative prominence of the bridge region in {\sc Romeo} with respect to the analogous counterpart in the MW.
+Additionally, this systematic lower difference may reduce the number of simulated galaxies identified as having an $\alpha$-bimodality in~\cite{2025MNRAS.537.1571P}.
+Finally, another striking difference compared to the Milky Way is the relative prominence of the bridge region in {\sc Romeo} with respect to the analogous counterpart in the MW.

 Fig.~\ref{fig:disc_time_evol} illustrates the spatial evolution of each of the identified disc substructures over time.
 At $z = 0$, the low-$\alpha$ disc shapes the outer regions of the galaxy, extending beyond $\sim$ 15 kpc, while the bridge dominates the inner regions up to roughly 10 kpc.
 During the bar epoch, the high-$\alpha$ disc appears to undergo a gradual contraction and its vertical profile deviates from a $\rm sech^2$ profile, consistent with the Milky Way's qualitative trend~\citep{2020A&A...638A..76Q}.
 Although it is tempting to relate these spatial changes to the unexpected increase in average rotation of the thick disc at later times and the onset of the bar, further analysis, which is beyond the scope of this paper, would be required to reach this conclusion.